Nahiyan140212/MedPrepAI-RAG/README.md

 ## Overview

 MedPrepAI is an advanced chatbot designed for medical students preparing for the **USMLE Step 1**.
 It leverages **Retrieval-Augmented Generation (RAG)** to provide accurate and up-to-date answers from the **First Aid for the USMLE Step 1 2024** guide.
+Access the Chatbot here: https://huggingface.co/spaces/Nahiyan14/USMLEPrepAI

+You will get 5 response everyday to ask.

 ## Features